 Our struggles with our flesh provide great opportunities to learn self-control, maturity, and humility.

 Not one of us can boast in our flesh.
 Not one.
 But through God, and only through God, we can have victory in ways that we never thought possible.

 As I walk through my life and grow in my faith, I see everyday how much more real and multi-faceted these battles we face are.
 It’s enough to make me want to crawl into bed and never come out.
 Except that His light shining through the clouds is that much more devastatingly powerful.
 Who is this God?

 His complexities glimmer more beautiful and His strength rises stronger and I can’t even take it I am so in love and in awe over all of this.
 This great story I am somehow a part of.
 Don’t give up.
-He made us to romance and long with Him for our eternal home.
+He made us to long with Him for our eternal home.
 The place our souls were made for where there will be no more suffering, heartbreak or pain over loved ones.